-Preventing osteoporosis
+Preventing Osteoporosis

 Simple changes to your diet and lifestyle can reduce your risk of getting osteoporosis or, if you already have osteoporosis, slow its progression.
-Because of the effect that salt and blood pressure can have on bone strength, keeping you salt intake low is particularly important for preventing osteoporosis.

-Reducing your intake of high salt foods, particularly processed foods which contain a lot of hidden salt, can really help you to reduce your risk of osteoporosis.
-Currently the average salt intake in the UK is 8.1g per day; much higher than the daily recommended limit of 6g!
+Due to the effect that salt and blood pressure can have on bone strength, keeping you salt intake low is particularly important for preventing osteoporosis.
+Reducing your intake of high salt foods, particularly processed foods which contain a lot of hidden salt, can really help you to reduce your risk of high blood pressure.
+Currently the average salt intake in the UK is 8.1g per day; much higher than the daily recommended maximum limit of 6g!

-Your intake of caffeine and fizzy drinks should also be kept to a minimum and your intake of Phytates (found in bran and other grains) should not be excessive.
+Your intake of caffeine and fizzy drinks should also be kept to a minimum and your intake of Phytates (found in bran and other grains) should not be excessive as they affect the body's ability to absorb calcium.